• Study level

 Course:

-Theoretical concepts covered will include:
+Theoretical concepts covered will include :

-A session will be held in the SMART team's facilities or in a lab room depending on the availability of the facilities.
-Students will attach the periodate reagent to a macro-crosslinked resin that has no swelling properties.
-The capacity of the resin will then be determined, before being used to perform a Malaprade reaction, in which both the reagent and its by-product will be held on the resin, while the reaction product is in solution.
-In this session, a supported synthesis of a polypeptide will also be performed in parallel, in which the growing substrate will be bound to a Merrifield-type resin.
+One session will take place on the SMART team's premises or in a practical room, subject to availability.
+Students will attach the periodate reagent to a macro-crosslinked resin with no swelling properties.
+The capacity of the resin will then be determined, before being used to perform a Malaprade reaction, in which both the reagent and its by-product will be held on the resin, while the reaction product will be in solution.
+This session will also include a parallel supported polypeptide synthesis in which the growing substrate will be bound to a Merrifield-type resin.

 Read more

-Additional information
+Further information

 Secretariat Master Chemistry